zero-sh/zero.sh/README.md

 This describes three workspaces, `home.desktop`, and `home.laptop`, and `work`.

-It will run the same series of steps as before, but in each one first apply the step described in `shared` of the parent or sister directory.
+It will run the same series of steps as before, but first setup the workspace described in `shared` of the parent or sister directory.
 For example, when running `zero/setup home.desktop`, it will do the following:

 1. Check for system and application updates.
+2. For each workspace in `workspaces/shared`, followed by in `workspaces/home/workspaces/shared`, then `workspaces/home/workspaces/desktop`:
-2. Install packages and applications via Homebrew or the system package manager.
+   - Install packages and applications via Homebrew Bundle.
-    - First in `workspaces/shared`, then in `workspaces/home/workspaces/shared`,
-      then in `workspaces/home/workspaces/desktop`.
-3. Run any scripts under `run/before` in alphabetical order.
+   - Run any scripts under `run/before` in alphabetical order.
-    - First in `workspaces/shared`, then in `workspaces/home/workspaces/shared`,
-      then in `workspaces/home/workspaces/desktop`.
+   - Apply system defaults described in `defaults.yml` via apply-user-defaults.

 ... etc., for each of the steps listed above.